nicholasbishop/ipjdb/README.md

 consists of a number of collections.
 Collections contain items, which are JSON files.

-The database read and modified through a library; there is no separate server process.
+The database is read and modified through a library; there is no separate server process.

 ## Storage